best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 > An object should have a single responsibility.
 > Only changes to one part of the software's specification should be able to affect the specification of the class.

 This principle suggests that a single element of your code (a function or class) should be responsible for a single part of your software's functionality.
+Consider a "responsibility" as an "axis of change" - you want one reason for the code to be changed.
 It should take on one task and perform it well.

 A piece of code is more robust if there are fewer reasons to change it in the future.